mlochbaum/BQN/problems.md

 ### Only errors in functions can be caught
 The modifier `⎊` allows errors in a function to be caught, but a more natural unit for this is the block (scope, really).
 However, catching errors shouldn't be common in typical code, in the sense that an application should have only a few instances of `⎊`.
 Ordinary testing and control flow should be preferred instead.

+### Special names other than 𝕣 can't be written as modifiers
+I decided that it was better to allow `𝕨_m_𝕩` to work with no spaces than to allow `_𝕩` to be a modifier, and this rule also helps keep tokenization simple.
+But to apply `𝕩` as a modifier you have to give it a different name.

 ### Bins is inconsistent with Index of
 In Dyalog APL, Interval Index is identical to Index Of if the left argument has no duplicate cells and every right argument cell intolerantly matches a left argument cell.
 In BQN they're off by one—Bins is one larger.
 But all the caveats for the Dyalog relation indicate this might not be so fundamental.

+### Changing boundary behavior can require very different code
+This mainly applies to pairwise operations; for bigger stencils you'd use Windows, and probably handle boundaries with multidimensional selection.
+For pairwise operations there are four different paths you might use: decrease size using `↓`; periodic conditions with `⌽`; fixed or computed boundaries with `«` and `»`; and increased size with `∾`.
+Having all this flexibility is great, and it's hard to imagine a parametrized system that offers the same without being difficult to remember.
+However, some of these functions take lengths and some take values, the latter class only works on one dimension at a time, and for `∾` the argument can go on either side.
+This is frustrating if you have a reason to switch between the conditions.

 ### Exact result of Power is unspecified
 The other arithmetic functions round to nearest, and compound functions such as `⊥` have been removed.
 But Power makes no guarantees, and the result could change over time based on different special code.
 Dyadic logarithm is similar, but expected because of its inverse status.